Tips for reducing soft plastics this Plastic Free July

 What is Plastic Free July?

-Plastic Free July is an initiative which has grown globally from the Australian-based Plastic Free Foundation, determined to change behaviours and consumer choices to break free from our contemporary plastic addiction.
+Plastic Free July is an initiative that has grown globally from the Australian-based Plastic Free Foundation, determined to change behaviours and consumer choices to break free from our contemporary plastic addiction.
 Plastic Free July challenges participants to take a month-long break from single-use plastics: those items that give people a few minutes of convenience and the earth an eternal piece of waste.
 With 120 million participants joining the cause globally, the movement to reduce our plastic use is growing significantly, as we are becoming more aware of the need for more environmentally conscious decision making.

 Different people will tackle the challenge at different levels of commitment, based on their plastic dependency and their interest in pursuing a plastic-free lifestyle.
 Regardless of how much a person forgoes, by giving up a part of your lifestyle (even as little as plastic lined coffee cups!) you become more aware of how much plastic is being used, and how simple it can be to evade it.